 - Driving a stolen vehicle and sustaining injuries

-Most insurers will only cover services that they think are reasonable and necessary.
+Most insurance companies will only cover services that they think are reasonable and necessary.
 In other words, PIP only covers expenses that you need because an accident occurred.
 Insurers will also only cover services or costs that occur within three years of the accident.
 After that, your coverage won’t pay for anything.

 Who Needs Personal Injury Protection?

 Whether you need PIP or not depends on a few factors.
 One of the main things is the state you live in.
-Some states require personal injury coverage.
+Some states require personal injury protection.
 If your state doesn’t require it, it’s up to you to decide if you want to get it.